mrbullwinkle/availability-minion/README.md

 - Reads the ikey from a config file.
 - Reads a separate config file and generates a list of URLs/Endpoints to test based on the contents of the file.
 (The Azure Function example took a single hardcoded url)
 - Adds the ability for the published .exe file to be installed/run as a standard windows service controllable via services.msc.
+- Improves the try/catch logic to properly handle certain exceptions like incorrect hostnames so that they are registered within the availability UI blade rather than just be captured as exceptions.

 ## Video